 Reference: Phil Rasch, Climate effects of geoengineering using cloud seeding and stratospheric aerosols in symposium "Can geoengineering save us from global warming?"
 Saturday, February 20, 8:30 am - 11:30 am, San Diego Convention Center Rm 6F.
 American Association for the Advancement of Science 2010 Annual Meeting, San Diego, Calif.

-Tags: Energy, Environment, Fundamental Science, Emissions, Climate Change, Aerosols
+Tags: Energy, Environment, Fundamental Science, Emissions, Climate Science, Aerosols